The trainsets being transported by ship. (Photo Credit : Alstom Transport / Agathe Alcaras)

 The trains were acquired as part of a plan to expand and enhance service along the Trillium Line.
 After the inclusion of more passing tracks, higher frequency could be obtained on the line, with the addition of additional trains.

 The Alstom Coradia LINT 41 trains are both more efficient in terms of fuel usage as they are with their lower emissions, and are more suited to the type of work associated with public transit, than their mainline predecessors.
 They operate on diesel fuel as the Trillium Line is not electrified.
-There are two 315-kilowatt electric motors (422 hp) that drive the train, which are powered by diesel generators.
+The powerpacks are rated at 2x390kW.

 The trains feature a total of 4 doors, 2 on each side, allowing quick boarding and entry.
 The doors are activated manually by a button mounted on the doors themselves, both on the inside and outside.
 The doors will then open and close automatically a short time after if the entrance-way is clear.